Catholicism

 Christian testimony

-When I started this blog, the idea of writing about the liturgy quickly came to me.
-Not to claim expert status, but to share my experience about what represents the heart of a Christian's life.
-So there were two paths that had to merge: I had to tell the Continue reading
+When I started this blog, the idea of writing about the liturgy came to me very quickly.
+Not to claim the status of an expert, but to share my experience about what represents the heart of a Christian's life.
+So there were two paths that had to converge: I had to tell the story of… Continue reading

 -